 According to the C.A.D. (computer-aided design) analysis, Thom's survey had no significant issues.
 However, some minor adjustments were made by slightly moving certain circles to align with the actual positions of the stones.
 This indicates the need for a modern GPS survey to be conducted.
 Additionally, as Avebury is an inward-facing structure, measurements should be taken against the inside surfaces of the stones rather than their centres, as Alexander Thom had done.

-So it's thanks to Thom that we can set Avebury's geometry to normal, as seen above, which makes our job more straightforward!
+So, thanks to Thom, we can set Avebury's geometry to normal, as seen above, which makes resolving its geometry more straightforward!

 15. Avebury’s early residents probably realised the vast number of triangles proportional to 3:4:5, which comprised the rectangle seen above.
 They probably produced it on a gold sheet measuring seven-and-a-half by ten megalithic inches like the Stonehengers did when they made their nine-megalithic-inch-long lozenge of gold, which they placed across the chest of the Bush Barrow Man while burying him in a round barrow to the south of Stonehenge.

-The above geometry is another reason that made Avebury the most popular place 4,700 years ago and drew visitors from miles away to help build the outer circuit of some ninety-nine stones.
+The above geometry is another reason that made Avebury a popular venue, which drew people from miles around to help build the outer circuit of some ninety-nine stones.
 Pro Thom thought ninety-eight.
 Others say one hundred.
 But, hey, who is arguing?

-We can see from Image C2 that a cord 244 megalithic yards long, when stretched across a 750-radius circle, stands off the arc by ten megalithic yards.
-We get this by doubling the egg drawn across the top of Windmill Hill.
+We can see from Stage D that a cord 244 megalithic yards long when stretched across a 750-radius circle, stands off the arc by ten megalithic yards.
+We get this by doubling the 375 MY arc of the outer ring, an egg, scribed across the top of Windmill Hill.

-The eye can quickly improve this ample curve with very few pegs.
+The eye can quickly improve this ample curve even when using very few pegs to produce it.

 Moel ty Ucha is based on two pentagons.